 Curb – Differentiated Business Model to Rival Uber in the USA

 Curb was born in 2014 after the reformation of Taxi Magic (2009) and RideCharge (2007).
 Curb operates in 60 US cities, has partnered with 90 cab companies and has 35,000 cars in its network.
-Curb’s business model is different from that of Uber, wherein it partners with taxi and car operators to fulfil the supply side of the business.
+Curb’s business model is different from that of Uber, wherein it partners with taxi and car operators to fulfill the supply side of the business.
 So, instead of directly partnering with the drivers on contractual basis, Curb partners with the taxi booking and car rental agencies.
 According to Curb, this allows the company to provide reliable, safer and more professional service to the users.
 And since the taxi operators are part of taxi unions and have registrations as per the law, Curb avoids legal hassle that Uber has to deal with on a regular basis.

 Ola – Uber Clone in India is giving a tough competition to Uber itself